 Projects included in prior CIBs retain their Project IDs, including new Councilmember requests that overlap an existing department project.
+The reduce duplication within the CIB, the Planning Department works to match new requests with older ones.

 Councilmember requests that have not yet been included in a CIB are assigned a temporary Project ID.
 An example temporary project ID is "19-22-12."
 These have three parts: